quicwg/base-drafts/draft-ietf-quic-tls.md

 For servers, in addition to connection IDs and tokens, the size of TLS session tickets can have an effect on a client's ability to connect efficiently.
-Minimizing the size of these values increases the probability that clients can use them and still fit their ClientHello message in their first Initial packet.
+Minimizing the size of these values increases the probability that clients can use them and still fit their entire ClientHello message in their first Initial packet.

 The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
 QUIC PADDING frames are added to increase the size of the